icopy-site/awesome/docs/awesome/free-for-dev.md

   * [ably.com](https://www.ably.com) - APIs for realtime messaging, push notifications, and event-driven API creation.
 Free plan has 3m messages/mo, 100 concurrent connections, 100 concurrent channels.
   * [back4app.com](https://www.back4app.com) - Back4App is an easy-to-use, flexible and scalable backend based on Parse Platform.
   * [backendless.com](https://backendless.com/) — Mobile and Web Baas, with 1 GB file storage free, push notifications 50000/month, and 1000 data objects in table.
-  * [blockspring.com](https://www.blockspring.com/) — Cloud functions.
-Free for 5 million runs/month
   * [BMC Developer Program](https://developers.bmc.com/site/global/bmc_helix_platform/program/overview/index.gsp) — The BMC Developer Program provides documentation and resources to build and deploy digital innovations for your enterprise.
 Access to a comprehensive, personal sandbox which includes the platform, SDK, and a library of components that can be used to build and tailor apps.
   * [darklang.com](https://darklang.com/) - Hosted language combined with editor and infrastructure.
 Free during the beta, generous free tier planned after beta.
   * [Firebase](https://firebase.com) — Firebase helps you build and run successful apps.
 Free Spark Plan offers Authentication, Hosting, Firebase ML , Realtime Database,Cloud Storage,Testlab.
 A/B Testing, Analytics, App Distribution, App Indexing, Cloud Messaging (FCM), Crashlytics, Dynamic Links, In-App Messaging, Performance Monitoring, Predictions, and Remote Config are always-free.
   * [Flutter Flow](https://flutterflow.io) — Build your Flutter App UI without writing a single line of code.
 Also has a Firebase integration.
 Free plan includes full access to UI Builder and Free templates.
   * [getstream.io](https://getstream.io/) — Build scalable newsfeeds, activity streams, chat and messaging in a few hours instead of weeks
-  * [hasura.io](https://hasura.io/) — Platform to build and deploy app backends fast, free for single node cluster.
+  * [hasura.io](https://hasura.io/) — Hasura extends your existing databases wherever it is hosted and provides an instant GraphQL API that can be securely accessed for web, mobile, and data integration workloads.
+Free for 1GB/month of data pass-through.
   * [iron.io](https://www.iron.io/) — Async task processing (like AWS Lambda) with free tier and 1-month free trial
   * [netlicensing.io](https://netlicensing.io) - A cost-effective and integrated Licensing-as-a-Service (LaaS) solution for your software on any platform from Desktop to IoT and SaaS.
 Basic Plan for *FREE* while you are a student.
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications